Aesthetica Short Film Festival

 The Aesthetica Short Film Festival (ASFF) is an international film festival which takes place annually in York, England, at the beginning of November.
 Founded in 2011, it is a celebration of independent film from around the world, and an outlet for supporting and championing filmmaking.

-ASFF is also a BAFTA-Qualifying festival, meaning short films that are screened may be eligible for a BAFTA award.
+ASFF is also a BAFTA-qualifying festival for British short films, meaning short films that are screened may be eligible for a BAFTA award.

 The festival is hosted by art and culture magazine Aesthetica Magazine, and is supported by York St John University, London College of Communication and the British Film Institute.

 History

 ASFF is hosted by Aesthetica, a British art and culture magazine.
 Initially launched as the Aesthetica Short Film Competition, winning films were included on a DVD released with the December/January edition of Aesthetica.
 The competition received a significant number of entries, and it developed into the Aesthetica Short Film Festival.

 2011

 The first edition took place in 2011.
 The festival brought filmmakers and audiences from locations including South Africa, New Zealand, the US and from across Europe, to the city of York.
 Among those delivering masterclasses were Mark Herman (Screenwriter, The Boy in the Striped Pyjamas), Ivana Mackinnon (Executive Producer, Slumdog Millionaire) and the Senior Commissioner for Channel 4.

 ASFF 2011 received positive feedback and was covered in The Guardian.